Last Thursday evening, a very strange thing happened.

 A whole bunch of strangers talked to each other!….in London!
 I know!

-It was the first meet up of the Financial Independence London Facebook group that The Escape Artist had attended…at The Old Bank of England pub, Fleet St.
+It was the first Financial Independence meet up that I had attended…at The Old Bank of England pub, Fleet St.

 In the USA, they have conferences like Fincon and MMM meet-ups.
-But whilst there’s a thriving financial independence blog scene in the UK, we’re a long way behind the US in terms of a real (not just an online) FI community.
+But in the UK, we’re a long way behind the US in terms of a real (not just an online) FI community.
 And meeting people face to face is to real community what oxygen is to breathing.

 Its matters (a lot) who you surround yourself with in life.
 There’s an old saying that you’re the average of the 5 people you spend most time with.
 So choose wisely.

 I was curious about the people that would turn up for a FI meet up organised under an informal cell structure (a bit like Al Quaeda).
 Would anyone show up?
 What would the people be like?
 Would anyone buy a drink?
 Or would everyone sit and nurse a glass of warm tap water all night whilst swapping tips on how to knit your own socks?